jajaperson/PKM/Vault/Zen/Integral domain.md

 > Since $0 = ab - ac = a(b-c)$ and $a \neq 0$, it follows $b - c =0$ and hence $b = c$.
 > <span class="QED"/>

+Note that by moving to the [[Field of fractions]] we can get cancellation in the normal way.

 ## Properties

 1. [[A finite integral domain is a field]]